Schema App JavaScript Page Impact Overview

 2. Avoid marking up slow-loading content such as widgets and embedded reviews.

-3. Ensure markup is always up to date.
+3. Ensure markup is always up-to-date.
 If the content has been removed or the template for a page has been changed on the website, please notify your Customer Success Manager so we can remove the associated content.
 This can be found during Maintenance and Monitoring based on errors, warnings, or missing properties.

 Where an initial attempt to evaluate Highlighter templates may take a given amount of time (e.g. 5 - 20ms), each retry duration would be a fraction of the initial attempt (e.g. 1 - 3 ms).